vele616/monorepo/packages/jobboard/website/content/jobs/senior-frontend-engineer-current-job-openings-at-netlify-wPVdN.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "To apply as a senior frontend engineer at Current Job Openings at Netlify, you preferably need to have some knowledge of: experience in: #reactjs, #javascript, #html."
+summary: "To apply as a Senior Frontend Engineer at Netlify, you preferably need to have some knowledge of: #reactjs, #javascript, #html."
 summaryBackup: "Excited about #reactjs, #javascript, #html?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## Company Overview